Flattening Deeply Nested GeoJSON Feature Collections Safely Jump to heading

 "preserve_keys": ["id", "geometry", "properties"],

-"default_crs": "EPSG:4326"
+"default_crs": "EPSG:4326",

 }

-Apply the following thresholds and rules during pipeline initialization:
+Apply these thresholds during pipeline initialisation:

-• Null Handling: Drop None values by default to prevent sparse column generation in columnar stores.
+• Null handling: Drop None values by default to prevent sparse column generation in columnar stores.

-• CRS Enforcement: Validate or default to EPSG:4326 per RFC 7946 compliance.
+• CRS enforcement: Validate or default to EPSG:4326 per RFC 7946 compliance.

 python